 8. Law enforcement or national security purposes.

-9. Uses and disclosures about patients who have died.
-We provide coroners, medical examiners and funeral directors necessary information related to an individual’s death.
+9. Uses and disclosures about patients who have died - We provide coroners, medical examiners and funeral directors necessary information relating to an individual’s death.

-11. Research.
-We may use your PHI if the Institutional Review Board (IRB) for research reviews, approves and establishes safeguards to ensure privacy.
+11. Research - We may use your PHI if the Institutional Review Board (IRB) or Privacy Board reviews for research, approves and establishes safeguards to ensure privacy.

-16. Appointment reminders and health-related benefits and services.
-We may contact you with a reminder that you have an appointment for check-up or treatment.
+16. Appointment reminders and health-related benefits and services - We may contact you with a reminder that you have an appointment for check-up or treatment.

 B. You may object to the following uses of PHI:

-2. Information shared with family, friends or others.
-Unless you object, we may release your PHI to a family member, friend, or other person involved with your care or the payment for your care.
+2. Information shared with family, friends or others - Unless you object, we may release your PHI to a family member, friend, or other person that you indicate is involved in your care or the payment for your health care.

 C. Your prior written authorization is required (to release your PHI) in the following situations: